Pranavd-git/odin-recipes/README.md

 ## Languages:

-HTML
+HTML, CSS

 ## Description:

-Made use of many HTML elements that were previously covered in foundation until this point.
+- Made use of many HTML elements that were previously covered in foundation until this point.

+- [01-03-2023] Updated the landing page and recipe pages with stylesheets.